St. Charles Hills subdivision, St. Charles, MO

 Pets and Other Animals

-The following questions can help you to determine if your pet is a "good neightbor".
+The following questions can help you to determine if your pet is a "good neighbor".

 Allowing your dog to bark, especially at night during sleeping hours, is very inconsiderate to your neighbors.
 Some dogs respond to their owners commands to stop barking, but if they do not, the owners will need to find a way to stop the barking.